alpgul/openscreen/docs/roll_deps.md

 The Open Screen Library uses several external libraries that are compiled from source and fetched from additional git repositories into folders below `third_party/`.
-These libraries are listed in the `DEPS` file in the root of the repository.  (`DEPS` listed with `dep_type: cipd` are not managed through git.)
+These libraries are listed in the `DEPS` file in the root of the repository.  (`DEPS` listed with `dep_type: cipd` or `gcs` are not managed through git.)

 Periodically the versions of these libraries are updated to pick up bug and security fixes from upstream repositories.

-Note that depot_tools is in the process of migrating dependency management from `DEPS` to git submodules.
+Library versions are tracked both in the `DEPS` file and in git submodules.
+Using the roll-dep script below will keep the two in sync.

 The process is roughly as follows: